Table of Contents

 8. With the bracket in place, attach the CU.

 9. Tighten (finger) each Locking Screw into place to ensure the CU is securely attached.
+The CU may also be mounted to many surfaces with appropriate Unistrut hardware.

 Connecting Server Antenna(s)

-Figure 12.
 Connecting Server Antenna or Cable

 Connecting NU and CU